lucee/extension-hibernate/Development.md

 * [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) - a must for java language support, easy refactoring tools, etc.
 * [Refactoring Java](https://code.visualstudio.com/docs/java/java-refactoring) documentation - Keyboard shortcuts for moving methods, renaming variables, the works.

-Currently, some dependencies are not recognized, probably due to an out-of-date `source/java/.classpath` file.
-We will be looking to remove this `.classpath` config file in the future, as a good IDE with a solid build system can manage this for us.